The Dungeonmaster: Release

 Scream Factory released the film on DVD for the first time in October 2013, along with Contamination 7, Catacombs and Cellar Dweller as part of the second volume of their Scream Factory All-Night Horror Marathon series.

 Shout!
 Factory released The Dungeonmaster on a double feature Blu-ray along with Eliminators in December 2015.

 In pop culture

 In MythBusters, Adam Savage quotes this movie.

-The film is referenced in the 11th episode of Sword Art Online Abridged by Something Witty Entertainment.